Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Pyrotechnic Views from Locarno Beach

-Locarno Beach is just past the eastern end of Jericho Beach, so the views were pretty similar to those at Jericho (although without the yacht club in the way).
+Locarno Beach is just past the eastern end of Jericho Beach, so the views are pretty similar to those at Jericho (although without the yacht club in the way).
 Locarno too is a stunning beach with miles of sand, especially at low tide.

 Location: 4445 NW Marine Drive (just west of Jericho Beach and the Jericho Sailing Centre).